Student Disability Resources

 If an otherwise reasonable accommodation infringes on the course's fundamental goals, then the student may not be entitled to the accommodation in such a situation.
 A guideline would be to determine if it is speed or knowledge that is being tested.

-Again, if you have a question, or think you will have difficulty providing an accommodation requested; the first step is to call the staff person from the Office for Disability Services (ODS) who wrote the Accommodation Letter you received from the student.
+Again, if you have a question, or think you will have difficulty providing an accommodation requested; the first step is to call the staff person from the Office for Student Disability Resources (SDR) who wrote the Accommodation Letter you received from the student.
 The staff person will be able to clarify any information, as well as assist you with the resources you need to provide the accommodation.
-In some cases, clarification involves working with the student and the ODS staff person to adjust the recommendations for your particular academic situation.
+In some cases, clarification involves working with the student and the SDR staff person to adjust the recommendations for your particular academic situation.

-What do I do if a student approaches me in class requesting accommodations and I have not received an Accommodation letter from the Office for Disability Services?
+What do I do if a student approaches me in class requesting accommodations and I have not received an Accommodation letter from the Office for Student Disability Resources?

-Simply, ask the student if he/she is working with the Office for Disability Services.
+Simply, ask the student if he/she is working with the Office for Student Disability Resources.
 If he or she is, suggest the student contact the staff person they have been working with to inform them they must have an Accommodation Letter outlining the accommodations needed.
 It is the student's responsibility to provide documentation of his or her disability to receive accommodations.
-If a student is asking for accommodations and is not working with ODS, suggest they call the office to arrange for an appointment.
-Accommodations should not be given if you have not received an official accommodation letter from ODS.
+If a student is asking for accommodations and is not working with SDR, suggest they call the office to arrange for an appointment.
+Accommodations should not be given if you have not received an official accommodation letter from SDR.

 What if a student with a disability is disruptive in class?